its-saeed/rust-slidev/pages/4-understanding-ownership/1-what-is-ownership.md

 ---

-# Rust Does Not Permit Manual Memory Management
-Imagine that Rust had a free() function that frees a heap allocation
+Imagine that Rust had a `free()` function that frees a heap allocation:

 ```rust{all|1|2|3}
 let b = Box::new([0; 100]);